SoftwareAG/c8y-docs/content/web/tutorials-bundle/extend-an-existing-application.md

 The hybrid mode, however, comes with some limitations we will cover later in this recipe.
 Due to these limitations, we decided to provide a **pure** Angular empty starter application which comes without the possibility to integrate angularjs plugins.
 That pure version of the app comes in two flavors:

- - [Angular CLI](/web/development-tools/#angular-cli): When using the Angular CLI you benefit from the whole Angular ecosystem so that you can re-use many of the tools of the Angular CLI (e.g. testing).
+ - [Angular CLI](/web/development-tools/#angular-cli): When using the Angular CLI you benefit from the whole Angular ecosystem so that you can re-use many of the tools of the Angular CLI (for example, testing).
  - [@c8y/cli](/web/development-tools/#c8y-cli): Is our pre-caved way that integrates well with our tooling but most likely will not allow special cases.

  So in total, there are three possibilities to start with the Web SDK: Extending an existing hybrid app, building a pure Angular app with Angular CLI or building it with @c8y/cli.
 Which one to choose heavily depends on the application you want to build.
-E.g. if you want an application that just follows the look&feel of the platform but want to use special dependencies for certain scenarios (e.g. Material-Framework), you are best with the pure Angular CLI solution.
+For example, if you want an application that just follows the look&feel of the platform but want to use special dependencies for certain scenarios (for example, Material-Framework), you are best with the pure Angular CLI solution.

 Most likely  you just want to extend a hybrid app, which we will cover in this recipe.
 But first, we must show the limitations of that approach to understanding better, why concepts are designed the way they are.